Scraping Tweets Directly from Twitter without authentication

 As mentioned before, items_html in the response is where all the tweets are at.
 However, it comes in a block of HTML as Twitter injects that block at the bottom of the page each time that call is made.

 The HTML inside is a list of li elements, each element a Tweet.
-I won’t post the HTML for one here, as even one tweet has a lot of HTML in it, but if you want to look at it, copy the items_html value (omiting the quotes around the HTML ) and paste it into something like JSBeautifier to see the formatted results for yourself.
+I won’t post the HTML for one here, as even one tweet has a lot of HTML in it, but if you want to look at it, copy the items_html value (omiting the quotes around the HTML content) and paste it into something like JSBeautifier to see the formatted results for yourself.

-If we look over the HTML, aside from the tweets text, there is actually a lot of useful information encapsulated in this packet.
+If we look over the HTML, aside from the tweets text, there is actually a lot of useful information encapsulated in this data packet.
 The most important item is the Tweet id itself.

 If you check, it’s actually in the root li element.
 Now, we could stop here as with that ID, you can query Twitters official API, and if it’s a public Tweet, you can get all kinds of information.
 However, that’d defeat the purpose of not using the API, so lets see what we can extract from what we already have.